Transcript: Statin Cholesterol Drugs and Invasive Breast Cancer

-What does breast cancer have to do with cholesterol?
+What does breast cancer do with cholesterol?
 Here are some of the potential mechanisms by which cholesterol boosts breast cancer growth.
-Cholesterol is what our body makes estrogen out of, it’s packaged into LDL, which we saw appeared to increase proliferation and decrease patient survival, and it’s a major component of lipid rafts.
+Cholesterol is what our body makes estrogen out of, it’s packaged into LDL, which we saw appeared to increase proliferation of breast cancer cells, decrease patient survival, and it’s a major component of lipid rafts.

 Compared with their normal counterparts, cancer cells have higher levels of cholesterol-rich lipid rafts in their plasma membrane, which may be important for cancer cell survival, as well as serve in human cancer development in terms of tumor migration and invasion.

 Elevated levels of cholesterol-rich lipid rafts have been found in breast cancer cells, and the thought is that reducing blood cholesterol levels may disrupt lipid raft formation and thereby inhibit breast cancer development.
 This suggests cholesterol targeting may be used as a cancer therapy.

 Controlled laboratory experiments have shown that phytosterols in seeds and nuts at dietary relevant levels appear to inhibit the growth of several types of tumor cells including breast cancer cells, both estrogen-receptor negative and estrogen-receptor positive cancer.

 The therapeutic implications are that plant-based diets rich in phytosterols may offer protection against the development of breast cancer.
 Of course you can’t make a lot of money on pumpkin seeds, so researchers looked to cholesterol-lowering statin drugs.